 The NSW Government was made aware of a dataset containing the log in details (email address and password) some customers used to access NSW Government agency portals.
 While this is not a NSW Government data breach, ID Support NSW has notified affected customers.
 Click here for more information.

-The NSW Government is establishing the nation leading unit ID Support NSW to help customers if their government proof of identity credentials are stolen or fraudulently obtained.
+The NSW Government established the nation leading unit ID Support NSW to help customers if their government proof of identity credentials are stolen or fraudulently obtained.